biojazzard/emmet2h5bp/README.md

-Emmet Snippet renders html5-boilerplate
+Emmet Snippet that renders html5-boilerplate
 ==============

-html5-boilerplate requires no presentation.
+html5-boilerplate requires no presentation: [http://html5boilerplate.com/]

 Please introduce yourself to the beauty of Emmet[http://emmet.io/]

 ##How to